 BOTOX® injections or other trigger point injections may be recommended by our dentists, if you suffer from chronic myofascial pain.
 But what exactly is this pain condition?
 It involves discomfort caused by tensed, knotted muscles.
 The pain usually begins at the trigger point but is “referred,” so it is felt in other areas of the body.

 To learn more, or to discuss your options, please call the DENTAL STUDIO SF, at 415-392-5025, to arrange a consultation.
 Our state-of-the-art dental office is located across the street from Union Square in San Francisco.
-Our patients visit him from across the Bay Area, including Oakland, Berkeley and San Rafael.

 What Is Myofascial Pain?